tanisha-pargal-15/MotionMint-Video-Editor/README.md

 The app's live link to test in the browser is: https://fabric-video-editor.vercel.app/

 This was a hobby project.
 I will add support for other features in the future.
-Looking for backend/ffmpeg developers to help me generate video from Canvas in the backend.

 # Fabric Video Editor